Ladyhawke (film): Plot

 The Bishop's guards raid the castle shortly before daybreak, but Isabeau turns into a hawk at sunrise and flies away to safety.
 Navarre catches up to the castle and dispatches the last of the guards.
 Imperius tells him that the curse can be broken if the couple face the Bishop as man and woman on "a day without a night and a night without a day".
-Navarre dismisses Imperius as an old drunk, and continues his way to Aquila, intent on simply killing the Bishop for revenge.
-Phillipe volunteers to join Navarre and "Ladyhawke", and bids Imperius to follow them.
+Navarre dismisses Imperius as a drunk, and continues his way to Aquila, intent on simply killing the Bishop for revenge.
+Phillipe volunteers to join Navarre and "Ladyhawke," and bids Imperius to follow them.

-After the group surviving a perilous encounter with the Bishop's wolf-trapper Cezar, and Phillipe saving the Navarre-wolf from a frozen river, Phillipe finally convinces Navarre to break the curse.
+After the group survives an encounter with the Bishop's wolf-trapper Cezar, and Phillipe saves the Navarre-wolf from a frozen river, Phillipe finally convinces Navarre to break the curse.
 Phillipe dives back into Aquila through the sewers while Imperius and Isabeau smuggle the Navarre-wolf inside.
-On the next day, Navarre, seeing no divine signs at all, once again decides to kill the Bishop, and asks Imperius to euthanize the Isabeau-hawk if the church bells ring, as this would signal Navarre's failure.
+On the next day, Navarre, seeing no divine signs, once again decides to kill the Bishop, and asks Imperius to euthanize the Isabeau-hawk if the church bells ring, as this would signal Navarre's failure.

 Phillipe infiltrates the cathedral and unlocks its doors.
 Navarre rides in and duels with Marquet.
 The sudden occurrence of a solar eclipse makes Navarre realize Imperius was right, but he fails to stop the Bishop's guards from ringing the bells.
-Believing that Imperius has slain Isabeau, Navarre continues his fight and eventually kills Marquet.
+Believing that Imperius has slain Isabeau, Navarre continues his fight and kills Marquet.

-As Navarre is about to strike down the Bishop, a human Isabeau enters the cathedral and stops him.
+As Navarre is about to strike down the Bishop, a now-human Isabeau enters the cathedral and stops him.
 Together they face the Bishop and break the curse.
 The maddened Bishop tries to kill Isabeau, only to die by Navarre's sword.
 Isabeau and Navarre thank Phillipe and Imperius, and finally embrace in joy.